 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 400 words and demonstrate course-related knowledge, and incorporate at least two scholarly citations in Turabian format and two Bible integrations.
-In addition to the thread, the student will reply to at least 4 classmates’ threads.
+In addition to the thread, the student will reply to at least 3 classmates’ threads.
 Each reply must be at least 200 words.
 (MLO: A, B)

 The student will complete a personal spiritual assessment as the basis for the Spiritual Development Plan Assignment.
 The student will reflect intently on his/her daily relationship with the Lord in 6 parts and complete a personal SWOT analysis as the seventh part.
 The Spiritual Assessment paper must be at least 900 words and include 3 biblical integrations.
 (MLO: C, E)

 Shadow Evaluation Assignments (4)

 The student will complete a 3.5 hour interview/shadow with 4 chaplains or ministers (for a total of 14 hours and 4 evaluations).
 The student will evaluate his/her shadowing experience.
-Each of the 4 evaluations must be at least 1,300 words and incorporate at least 2 course textbook citations.
+Each of the 4 evaluation reports must be at least 1,300 words and incorporate at least 2 textbook citations, and 4 biblical integrations.
 (CLO: A, B, C, D)

 Shadow Evaluation Paper Assignment

-The student will compare and contrast his/her 4 Shadow Evaluations and write a paper based on lessons learned.
+The student will compare his/her 4 Shadow Evaluations and write a paper based on lessons learned.
 The Shadow Evaluation Paper must be at least 1,600 words, follow current Turabian format, and incorporate at least 3 course textbook citations and 3 biblical integrations.
 (CLO: B, E, G)

 Spiritual Development Plan Assignment

 The student will create a Spiritual Development Plan.
-The Spiritual Development Plan will focus on specific and measurable steps the student will take over the coming module/weeks to implement/practice chosen spiritual disciplines.
+The Spiritual Development Plan will focus on specific and measurable steps the student will take over the coming modules to implement and practice chosen spiritual disciplines.
 The purpose in creating a Spiritual Development Plan is to intentionally map the student’s part of the spiritual formation process.
 The Spiritual Development Plan must be at least 2,500 words, follow in current Turabian format, and must incorporate at least 5 textbook citations and 5 biblical integrations.
 (MLO: E, F)